 The Model 392 is designed for a variety of applications that require a visual status indicator.
 An array of red/green/blue (RGB) LEDs provide backlighting for a distinctively shaped polycarbonate (plastic) lens assembly.
 The Model 392 can serve as a broadcast "on-air" light, a room occupied display, or an intercom call signal indicator.
 In addition, the unit can serve as an audio level display, with a green, yellow, and red indication of audio level.
-Full operation requires only a PoE Ethernet 100 Mb/s data connection.
+Full operation requires only a Power-over-Ethernet (PoE) 100 Mb/s data connection.
 It's compatible with the popular Dante® audio-over-Ethernet protocol but offers support for a range of additional applications.
 Configuration is performed using the Studio Technologies' STcontroller software application.
 Selected configuration values are stored within the Model 392's non-volatile memory.
-A range of methods are provided to allow control of the Model 392’s LED array.
-These include using STcontroller's "virtual" buttons, receiving network-generated UDP commands, and responding to audio signals associated with a Dante digital audio connection.
+A variety of methods are provided to allow control of the Model 392's LED array.
+These include using STcontroller's "virtual" button, receiving network-transported UDP commands, and responding to an audio signal level associated with a Dante digital audio connection.

-The Model 392 is a compact, lightweight unit that is primarily intended for fixed applications with mounting in a US-standard 2-gang electrical box.
-The unit's optical lens conforms to the requirements of a single-opening Decora®-style size, allowing a 2-gang trim plate with centered single Decora opening to be used to complete the "look" of an installation.
-Standard trim plates are available in a variety of materials and finishes.
-For convenience, each unit includes a stainless steel trim plate.
-It's expected that 3rd-party custom trim plates will be created to support the Model 392.
-These would include the selection of materials and text that would support specific applications.
+The Model 392 is a compact, lightweight unit that is primarily intended for fixed applications with mounting in a US-standard 2-gang electrical box or by way of a 2-gang low-voltage mounting bracket.
+The unit's optical lens conforms to the requirements of a 1-Decora® opening, allowing a 2-gang wall plate with centered 1-Decora opening to be used to complete the "look" of an installation.
+Standard wall plates are available in a variety of materials and finishes.
+For convenience, each unit includes a stainless steel wall plate.
+It's expected that 3rd-party custom wall plates will be created to support the Model 392.
+These would include the selection of material and text that would support specific applications.
 The Model 392 can also be used in portable applications by mounting the unit in a 2-gang electrical box intended for surface-mount or outdoor applications.
 These boxes typically have rugged finishes that would be appropriate for deployment by personnel for temporary use.

 Configuration of the Model 392 is performed using the STcontroller software application.
-Choices include the display activation method, the active and inactive LED colors, the active and inactive LED intensity, and the active action.
+Choices include the display activation method, the LED colors, the LED intensity, and the LED action.

 The on and off status of the Model 392's display can be controlled using a "virtual" selection within STcontroller.
 This is a simple means of controlling the unit, but would require user intervention.
 While available, in most cases this method will be used only during deployment and testing.

 Custom applications can generate UDP commands that can control operation of the Model 392's display.
-It's expected that simple software programs or routines will be created for use within personal computers, media routers or switchers, or digital matrix devices.
-Detailed specifications are available from Studio Technologies that detail the UDP command requirements.
+It's expected that a simple software program or routine would be created for use within personal computers, media routers or switchers, or digital matrix devices.

-An audio level meter function allows a Model 392 to directly display the signal level of a connected Dante audio signal.
+An audio level meter function allows a Model 392 to directly display a visual color and intensity representation of the signal level of a connected Dante audio signal.
 By simply routing a Dante transmitter (output) audio channel to the Model 392's Dante (receiver) input channel, the unit's display can provide a 3-color indication of the level of the incoming PCM digital audio data.
-The color green is utilized for signals within the normal level range.
-The color yellow is displayed when a signal is within an acceptable level, but greater than what is normal.
+Green is utilized for signals within the normal level range.
+Yellow is displayed when a signal is within an acceptable level, but greater than what is normal.
 Red is displayed when a signal is near to, or has reached, the maximum level.
 Within each level range the intensity of the green, yellow, and red LED display will increase as the input level increases.

 The Model 392 incorporates a trapezoidal-prism-shaped polycarbonate lens lit with multiple red/green/blue (RGB) LEDs.
-The unit is designed for mounting in a 2-gang electrical box with a lens that is compatible with a single Decora opening.
+The unit is designed for mounting in a 2-gang electrical box with a lens that is compatible with a 1-Decora opening.
+The unit can also be mounted utilizing a 2-gang low-voltage mounting bracket.
 Only a single 100BASE-TX with PoE network connection is required.
 These characteristics makes the unit ideal for deployment in "new build" applications as well as for retrofitting into existing structures.
 The Model 392's display lens provides a highly visible, wide viewing field.
 Configuration choices allow selection of the exact color, intensity, and lighting cadence.
 If desired, the Model 392 can be configured to display a selected color and intensity when the unit has been selected for "off" or inactive.
 This ensures that the unit's display can always be active, confirming that the unit is operating normally.

 Ethernet Data and PoE